 You can have buried pain your entire life.

 It makes you a scapegoat for narcissists.
-You have to overcome your pain out of your body, but you also have to remember you have one of the biggest hearts you will ever see.
+You have to overcome your pain.
+Remember that you have one of the biggest hearts you will ever see.
 Don’t put everyone else above yourself.
 That is like striking gold for a narcissist.

 You can’t kill yourself trying to make your last Narcissist happy.
-If you have a narcissist in your life, who is not only sucking the life out of you but is making you sicker and depleting you financially.
+If you have a narcissist in your life, they are not only sucking the life out of you.
+They are also making you sicker and depleting you financially.
 And what will you do?
 Keep giving?
 Do you see the problem here?

 Your brain had been programmed at childhood to accept abuse and reward it.